jffsun/chall-eleven-ecommerce/README.md

 3. A new record is created.
 4. The new record is updated.
 5. The new record is then deleted.
-6. ALl records are then retrieved to show that the new record no longer exists.
+6. All records are then retrieved to show that the new record no longer exists.

 ### Link to Github Repository
 [https://github.com/jffsun/chall-eleven-ecommerce](https://github.com/jffsun/chall-eleven-ecommerce)